ligangudel/ligangudel.github.io/index.md

 3. Bryan Wang, **Gang Li**, and Yang Li.
 [Enabling conversational interaction with mobile UI using large language models](https://arxiv.org/abs/2209.08655).
 In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems, pages 1–17, 2023. [[Google Research Blog]](https://research.google/blog/enabling-conversational-interaction-on-mobile-with-llms/).

+Full list can be found on my Google Scholar page.